Most Wanted! Guy Cuevas – Obsession (Nassau Mix) (Island)

 Disco would be American, it would be Italian, it would also be French!
 Nothing could seem to stop it back in the day, with appealing venues florishing in the capitals of the world…

 Paris made no exception with Le Palace, where so many (future) luminaries happened to come.
 From Madonna to Prince or Kid Creole & The Coconuts to name but a few!
-The reasons of its success: its design in a former theater, its sounds system.
+The reasons of its success: its design in a former theater, its sound system.
 And also its resident DJ, Cuban-born Juan Guillermo Cuevas Carrión, whom Fabrice Emaer brought as the master of ceremony.

 As a matter of fact, I gotta say how its concept sounded kind of progressive.
 If not futuristic for the time being.
 A jam blending Latin and Funk vibes with fragments of spacey Ambient and subtle dubby effects along with Spanglish lyrics.
 With remixing work courtesy of Steven Stanley.
-B and François K(evorkian) and visual concept by the likes of French famous designer Jean-Paul Goude.
+B and François K and visual concept by the likes of French famous designer Jean-Paul Goude.
 A brilliant early illustration of the French touch, don’t you think?

 Born in Havana, Cuba in 1945, Guy Cuevas showed an early aptitude as a writer.
 He got awarded a scholarship to a playwriting workshop launched on the heels the 1959 revolution.
 He eventualy released a collection of short stories, “Ni un Sí, ni un No”, on Ediciones El Puente.
-Soon after, he migrated to France where he continued writing for some time.
+Then soon after, he migrated to France where he continued writing for some time.

 Alternating little jobs, he got his first DJ gig at club Nuage.
-His big break arriving soon after Fabrice Eamer discovered him prior to hire him as a DJ at Club Sept, his restaurant-discothèque located at 7 (sept) Sainte-Anne street in Paris.
+His big break arriving soon after Fabrice Emaer discovered him prior to hire him as a DJ at Club Sept, his restaurant-discothèque located at 7 (sept) Sainte-Anne street in Paris.

 He sadly passed of a cancer on June 11, 1983, aged 48.
 He is remembered as “The Prince of the night”.